socketio/socket.io-client-java/README.md

 ## Installation
 The latest artifact is available on Maven Central.
 You'll also need [dependencies](http://socketio.github.io/socket.io-client-java/dependencies.html) to install.

+**WARNING: The package name was changed to "io.socket" on v0.6.1 or later.
+Please make sure to update your dependency settings.**

 ### Maven
 Add the following dependency to your `pom.xml`.